Cervical cancer: Human papillomavirus

 Genital warts, which are a form of benign tumor of epithelial cells, are also caused by various strains of HPV.
 However, these serotypes are usually not related to cervical cancer.
 Having multiple strains at the same time is common, including those that can cause cervical cancer along with those that cause warts.
-Infection with HPV is generally believed to be required for cervical cancer to occur.

 Smoking

 Cigarette smoking, both active and passive, increases the risk of cervical cancer.
 Among HPV-infected women, current and former smokers have roughly two to three times the incidence of invasive cancer.
 Passive smoking is also associated with increased risk, but to a lesser extent.

 Smoking has also been linked to the development of cervical cancer.
 Smoking can increase the risk in women a few different ways, which can be by direct and indirect methods of inducing cervical cancer.
-A direct way of contracting this cancer is a smoker has a higher chance of cervical intraepithelial neoplasia (CIN3) occurring, which has the potential of forming cervical cancer.
+A direct way of contracting this cancer is that someone who smokes has a higher chance of cervical intraepithelial neoplasia (CIN3) occurring, which has the potential of forming cervical cancer.
 When CIN3 lesions lead to cancer, most of them have the assistance of the HPV virus, but that is not always the case, which is why it can be considered a direct link to cervical cancer.
-Heavy smoking and long-term smoking seem to have more of a risk of getting the CIN3 lesions than lighter smoking or not smoking at all.
+Heavy smoking and long-term smoking seem to have a higher risk of getting the CIN3 lesions than lighter smoking or not smoking at all.
 Although smoking has been linked to cervical cancer, it aids in the development of HPV, which is the leading cause of this type of cancer.
 Also, not only does it aid in the development of HPV, but also if the woman is already HPV-positive, she is at an even greater likelihood of contracting cervical cancer.